gsrRogers/vibe-tribe-tamu-datathon-heb/README.md

 - **Better Customer Experience**: Customers find what they need faster
 - **Increased Sales**: Relevant results lead to more conversions
-- **Competitive Advantage**: AI-powered search outperforms traditional methods
+- **Competitive Advantage**: Hybrid semantic search outperforms keyword-only methods
 - **Scalable Solution**: Can grow with the product catalog

 ---